Scene Transitions

 engine.events.on("scene:transition:ended", ({ kind }) => { console.log(`Transition ended: ${kind}`);});Custom Transitions

 Section titled “Custom Transitions”Implement the SceneTransition interface to create your own.
-The
+Two helpers

 elapsed— wall-clock ms sincebegin()kind—"push","pop", or"replace"engineContext— DI container for resolving servicesfromScene/toScene— the scenes involved